zzzx1224/Beyond-model-adaptation-at-test-time-Papers/Datasets.md

 Test-time adaptation methods are also conducted on the domain generalization datasets, where multiple source distributions are available during training.
 The trained model is then adapted and evaluated on the target distribution.
 The commonly utilized domain generalization datasets are [PACS](https://huggingface.co/datasets/flwrlabs/pacs), [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html), [VLCS](https://github.com/belaalb/G2DM?tab=readme-ov-file#download-vlcs), [TerraIncognita](https://beerys.github.io/CaltechCameraTraps/), and [DomainNet](https://ai.bu.edu/M3SDA/), where the distribution shifts are achieved by different image styles or datasets.

+Beyond these datasets, [WILDS](https://wilds.stanford.edu/) contains 10 datasets across a diverse set of application areas, data modalities, and dataset sizes.
+Each dataset comprises data from different domains.